Shlw/Collision/ModelGenerator/Readme.md

   1. Add cube-generator and cuboid-generator.

 * Shlw @ 2016.12.10.22.22
-  1. Add matrix of moment of inertia.
+  1. Add a matrix of moment of inertia.

 * Shlw @ 2016.12.10.17.04
   1. Add notes.